khulnasoft/integrations-core/twistlock/README.md

    ad.khulnasoft.com/<container-name>.logs: '[{"source": "twistlock", "service": "twistlock"}]'
    ```

-3. Mount the Docker socket to the Datadog Agent.
-More information about the required configuration to collect logs with the Datadog Agent available in [Docker Log Collection][9].
+3. Mount the Docker socket to the Khulnasoft Agent.
+More information about the required configuration to collect logs with the Khulnasoft Agent available in [Docker Log Collection][9].

 4. [Restart the Agent][4].